 6. Encryption for Open Systems

-- According to CFR, “An Open system means an environment in which system access is not controlled by persons who are responsible for the content of electronic records that are on the system”.
+- According to CFR, “An Open system means an environment in which system access is not controlled by persons responsible for the content of electronic records on the system.”

-- In other words, if the system is hosted or being used by an individual outside of the organization thus transmitting information over the internet, then it may be considered as open system.
+- In other words, if the system is hosted or used by an individual outside of the organization, thus transmitting information over the internet, it may be considered an open system.

-- Encryption such as VPN can also be used to ensure Confidentiality and Digital Signatures can be help to show integrity and authenticity.
+- Encryption such as VPN can also be used to ensure Confidentiality, and Digital Signatures can help to show integrity and authenticity.

 7. Linking Electronic Signature to Records

-- A proper Version control procedures should be in place to maintain system documentation and record.
+- Proper Version control procedures should be in place to maintain system documentation and record.